 Did you make a super green or pale yellow cannabutter and wonder, “what color should cannabutter be?”
-Discover why the color of the cannabutter does not indicate the potency and what it means instead.
+Did you know that the color of the cannabutter does not indicate the potency at all?
+Find out what it means instead, and how to make better tasting butter in the end.

 Why You Will Love This Guide